Skip to main content

 Logs

-• Host an Elasticsearch cluster.
+• Host an Elasticsearch or OpenSearch cluster.

 • Set NANGO_LOGS_ENABLED=true.

-• Configure the relevant NANGO_LOGS_ES_* environment variables.
+• Configure the relevant NANGO_LOGS_ES_* environment variables (these apply to both providers).

 Elasticsearch hosting options include: If NANGO_LOGS_ENABLED is false, logs are sent to stdout and can be viewed in your host logs.